yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 ### Task 1: Download and open the ContosoEventsPoC starter solution

 1. On your Lab VM, download the starter project from <http://bit.ly/2MJgitO>.
-(Note: the URL is case sensitive, so you may need to copy and paste it into your browser's address bar)
+    <**Note**: the URL is case sensitive, so you may need to copy and paste it into your browser's address bar.

-2. Unzip the contents to the folder C:\\handsonlab
+2. Unzip the contents to the folder C:\\handsonlab.

-3. Locate the solution file (C:\\handsonlab\\ContosoEventsPoC\\Src\\ContosoEventsPOC.sln), and double-click it to open it with Visual Studio 2017
+3. Locate the solution file (C:\\handsonlab\\ContosoEventsPoC\\Src\\ContosoEventsPOC.sln), and double-click it to open it with Visual Studio 2017.

-4. If prompted about how you want to open the file, select Visual Studio 2017, and select OK
+4. If prompted about how you want to open the file, select Visual Studio 2017, and select OK.

     ![In the How do you want to open this file dialog box, Visual Studio 2017 is selected.](media/image43.png "How do you want to open this file?")

-5. Log into Visual Studio or set up an account, when prompted
+5. Log into Visual Studio or set up an account, when prompted.

     ![The Welcome to Visual Studio window displays, asking you to sign in.](media/image44.png "Welcome to Visual Studio window")

-6. If presented with a security warning, uncheck Ask me for every project in this solution, and select OK
+6. If presented with a security warning, uncheck **Ask me for every project in this solution**, and select OK.

     ![A Security Warning displays for contosoEvents.WebApi.
 A message states that you should only open projects from a trustworthy source.
 At the bottom, the check box for Ask me for every project in this solution is circled.](media/image45.png "Security Warning for contosoEvents.WebApi")

-7. If you are missing any prerequisites (listed under Requirements above), you may be prompted to install these at this point
+7. If you are missing any prerequisites (listed under Requirements above), you may be prompted to install these at this point.

-8. Before you attempt to compile the solution, set the configuration to x64 by selecting it from the Solution Platforms drop down in the Visual Studio toolbar
+8. Before you attempt to compile the solution, set the configuration to x64 by selecting it from the Solution Platforms drop down in the Visual Studio toolbar.

     ![On the Visual Studio Toolbar, The Platforms drop-down carat is circled, and in its drop-down menu, x64 is circled.](media/image46.png "Visual Studio Toolbar")

-9. Build the solution, by selecting Build from the Visual Studio menu, then selecting Build Solution
+9. Build the solution, by selecting Build from the Visual Studio menu, then selecting Build Solution.

     ![The Build button is circled on the Visual Studio menu.
 Under that, Build Solution is circled.](media/image47.png "Visual Studio menu")